-It is the strongest indication that Powell has given of a future rate cut recently, according to the news agency AP.
+It is the strongest indication that Powell has given of a future rate cut in recent times, according to the news agency AP.

-Powell has been hard-pressed by President Donald Trump, who time and again in harsh terms has attacked the Fed for not cutting the rate.
+Powell has been heavily pressured by President Donald Trump, who has repeatedly attacked the Fed in harsh terms for not cutting the rate.
 The Fed chief has resisted and has maintained the importance of the central bank's independence in its decision-making.

 The American market reactions to Powell's speech are positive.
 All three major stock indexes on the New York Stock Exchange are rising sharply.
 The Stockholm Stock Exchange is also climbing.